ludwigwinkler/ludwigwinkler.github.io/globalizedfinance/_posts/2022-10-10-moneylaundering.md

 These options have intrinsic value and can be sold, such that the dirty money can be used for the premium payments and the option itself can be sold for a higher value.

 Or you could use looped swap contracts across borders.
-Interest rate swaps make one party pay the London Interbank Offered Rate (the LIBOR, itself subject to major manipulations at the cost of millions of people as portrayed in 'The Spider Network' by David Enrich) while the other party pays a fixed rate and thus they 'swap' interest rates.
+For example, interest rate swaps make one party pay the London Interbank Offered Rate (the LIBOR, itself subject to major manipulations at the cost of millions of people as portrayed in 'The Spider Network' by David Enrich) while the other party pays a fixed rate and thus they 'swap' interest rates.
 If you now chain these swaps in a circle, you can easily move money with a valid, seemingly clean contract from Moscow to London and then to Moscow back again.
 Of course, the round-tripping is not obfuscated but each party seemingly gets a clean origin of money.

 Once the money has been safely moved into offshore financial centers it can then be used to invest.
-The irony of many international active criminals is that they move their wealth out of their often unstable countries and park it in luxury real estate in London, Paris, and New York.
+The irony of many international active criminals is that they move their wealth out of their often unstable countries and park it in luxury real estate in judicially stable places like London, Paris, and New York.
-There has been a rise in super tall skyscrapers in New York City which is commonly referred to as 'Billionaires Row'.
+There has been a rise in super tall skyscrapers in New York City which is commonly referred to as 'Billionaire's Row'.
 But while these apartments offer amazing views of the City high above the problems of ordinary people, the ownership is more than opaque.
 A majority of the luxury real estate is bought by shell companies and they are often occupied only a couple of days of the year.
-Their main purpose is that since they were legitimately bought, and the front companies in secrecy jurisdictions buying them being nearly impossible to crack open, it is next to impossible to prove that they had been bought with money obtained through illegal means.
+Since they were legitimately bought, and the front companies in secrecy jurisdictions buying them being nearly impossible to crack open, it is next to impossible to prove that they had been bought with money obtained through illegal means.

 Especially in the case of the US, there is an interesting historical anecdote to tell.
 Before 9/11, not a lot of people were interested in anti-money-laundering (AML) legislation.
-But once the terrorist attacks occurred, everybody suddenly got super interested in how it was possible that a terrorist organization was able to pay for the flight school in the US of the terrorist that hijacked the planes and steered them into their targets.
+But once the terrorist attacks on 9/11 occurred, everybody suddenly became very interested in how it was possible that a terrorist organization was able to pay for the flight school of the terrorist hijackers.
+Somehow money was funneled half-way around the world out of Aghanistan into the US and used to pay for hotels, rental cars, flight schools and flights in and out of the US.
 It's not exactly that Al-Qaida was selling hot dogs in front of the Metropolitan Museum in Central Park.
-Thus stringent anti-money-laundering laws were passed targeting every possible nook and cranny in which illegal money could be parked.
+Thus stringent AML laws were passed targeting every possible nook and cranny in which illegal money could be parked.
-Included were luxury real estate and luxury products such that prior to a transaction in these industries Know-Your-Customer (KYC) procedures and other AML laws had to be conducted.
+Included were luxury real estate and luxury products such that prior to a transaction in these industries KYC procedures and other AML laws had to be conducted.

 But a short while later, precisely these luxury industries were exempt from KYC and AML procedures.
-Lawmakers were lobbied by the industries to exempt them such that they could continue to sell luxury real estate and products to customers they knew little about.
+The industries lobbied lawmakers to exempt them such that they could continue to sell luxury real estate and products to customers they knew little about.
 To be fair, at a certain wealth you might want peace of mind and privacy and not see your latest purchase plastered over the morning edition of a tabloid.
 Nevertheless, it is a peculiar coincidence precisely because luxury items give you the ability to store large amounts of money in a small number of objects.
 Semi-fancy art paintings for 25 Million USD in an auction, a super expensive apartment in the UK or a gold-plated Lamborghini, none of these transactions require a stringent KYC procedure now anymore.